S.Africa's ANC suspends youth leader, in boost for Zuma

 South Africa's ruling ANC suspended firebrand youth leader Julius Malema for five years for provoking divisions in the party Thursday, a move that boosts President Jacob Zuma's re-election bid.

-Malema, who did not attend the reading the of the verdict, was found guilty of three of the four charges against him, said Derek Hanekom, who headed the disciplinary hearings for the African National Congress.
+Malema, who did not attend the reading of the verdict, was found guilty of three of the four charges against him, said Derek Hanekom, who headed the disciplinary hearings for the African National Congress.

 Unless the suspension is reduced on appeal, the decision means that Malema, 30, would be too old to return as the head of the Youth League if he returns to the party in five years.